Skyscanner/backpack-android/UNRELEASED.md

 - Removed function `BpkTheme.getColor`

+- Changed API of `BpkSnackbar` to be consistent with material `Snackbar`.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).